indygreg/PyOxidizer/docs/faq.rst

 probably the most novel technical achievement of ``PyOxidizer``.
 Other Python distribution tools are encouraged to steal this idea!

+Following the *Documentation* link for the
-See :ref:`pyembed` for an overview of how the in-memory import machinery works.
+`pyembed <https://crates.io/crates/pyembed>`_ crate for an overview of how the in-memory import machinery works.

 Can Applications Import Python Modules from the Filesystem?
 ===========================================================